StudiousStone/pynq-ncs-yolo-v2/README.md

-# YOLOv2 for Intel/Movidius Neural Compute Stick (NCS)
+# YOLOv2 for PYNQ-Z1 and Intel/Movidius Neural Compute Stick (NCS)

-*This project shows how to run tiny yolov2 (20 classes) with movidius stick:*
+*This project shows how to run tiny yolov2 (20 classes) with PYNQ-Z1 and movidius stick:*
 + A python convertor from yolo to caffe
 + A c/c++ implementation and python wrapper for region layer of yolov2
 + A sample for running yolov2 with movidius stick in images or videos